 That was true even on their normally non-changeable and cheapest, basic economy to Hawaii fares.
 Last year, the airlines moved to a more flexible, cancellable environment due to uncertain times.
-When Alaska Air eliminated change fees, they said, “COVID has taught us that flexibility in travel is key.
+When Alaska Air eliminated change fees, they said, “Covid has taught us that flexibility in travel is key.
 As we evolve our approach to travel… it’s important to give our guests flexibility when they book by eliminating change fees.” — Andrew Harison, E.VP., Alaska Airlines.

 The fee elimination during COVID was designed in part to help keep people off planes who didn’t feel well.
-The industry’s previously exorbitant change fees made it onerous to not show up for a flight.
+The industry’s previously exorbitant change fees made it costly to not show up for a flight.

 How do change fees impact us on Hawaii flights?